MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 - Azure App Service
 - Azure Logic Apps
 - Azure Analysis Services
-- Cognitive Services
+- Azure Cognitive Services
 - Azure Machine Learning
 - Azure SQL Database
 - Azure Database for MySQL
 - Azure Cosmos DB

 > [!IMPORTANT]
 > A **data product** fulfills a specific need within a business using data.
-Data products manage, organize and make sense of the data across domains and present the insights gained from the data products.
+Data products manage, organize, and make sense of the data across domains and present the insights gained from the data products.
 A data product is a result of data from one or many data integrations or other data products.

-For more information, see [Data landing zone data products](./architectures/data-landing-zone-data-products.md).
+For more information, see [enterprise-scale for analytics and AI data products in Azure](./architectures/data-landing-zone-data-products.md).

 ### Data platform operational excellence

 The enterprise-scale for analytics and AI platform is designed with data platform operational excellence at its core through self-service enablement, governance, and streamlined deployments.
 The working model for data operations enables these core principles by using infrastructure-as-code and deployment templates.
 It also uses deployment processes that include a forking and branching strategy and a central repository.

-For more information, see [Platform automation and DevOps](./organize-data-operations.md).
+For more information, see [Understand DevOps automation for data management and analytics in Azure](./organize-data-operations.md).

-## Next step
+## Next steps

 [Scaling data management and analytics in Azure](./eslz-scale.md)